top of page

 ABOUT LUISANA

-In her 2023–2024 season, Luisana performed the role of La Zelatrice in Suor Angelica and Mazeppa in Gypsy with Operativo Houston.
-She premiered her recital "Boleros and Arias" highlighting beloved Latin American songs and zarzuela arias.
-Her season also included performances as Suzuki in Madama Butterfly and La Zelatrice with Spotlight on Opera; she covered La Ciesca and took on gender-bending roles as Maestro Spinelloccio and Ser Amantino di Nicolao in Gianni Schicchi with Opera Steamboat.
-Notably, she premiered J. E. Hernandez’s Soul Echoes, an immersive vocal drama produced by Concertia HTX and Project Amplify that elevates the narratives of children detained at the US-Mexico border.
-Additionally, she covered the roles of Katie and Bernice Barbelle in Faye Chiao’s Katie: The Strongest of the Strong with the Houston Grand Opera.
+During the 2023–24 season, she performed La Zelatrice in Suor Angelica and Mazeppa in Gypsy with Operativo Houston.
+She also debuted her Boleros and Arias program, featuring beloved Latin American songs and zarzuela arias.
+Additional highlights include her performances as Suzuki in Madama Butterfly and La Zelatrice with Spotlight on Opera, as well as covering La Ciesca and performing the gender-bending roles of Maestro Spinelloccio and Ser Amantino di Nicolao in Gianni Schicchi with Opera Steamboat.
+Notably, she premiered J. E. Hernandez’s Soul Echoes, an immersive vocal drama produced by Concertia HTX and Project Amplify, presented as part of the Testimony Symposium at the University of Colorado Anschutz, a multidisciplinary gathering advocating for children and families in migration.
+She also covered the roles of Katie and Bernice Barbelle in Katie: The Strongest of the Strong by Faye Chiao with Houston Grand Opera.

-In alignment with her mission to showcase Latin American classical music, Luisana's recent collaborations include singing the role of Latin Alto Vocalist in the Tennessee premiere of Osvaldo Golijov’s La Pasión según San Marcos with the Gateway Chamber Orchestra for two consecutive seasons.
-For Latinx History Month, she toured as a guest artist with Apollo Chamber Players’ Library Voyage.
-Through her extensive work with the Ponce Project Foundation, Luisana was featured as a soloist in “Women Composers of Latin America” and debuted the solo recital “Canciones de amor.”
+In line with her mission to spotlight Latin American classical music, Luisana performed as the Latin Alto soloist in the Tennessee premiere of Osvaldo Golijov’s La Pasión según San Marcos with the Gateway Chamber Orchestra in both 2022 and 2023.
+A commercial recording of the work—featuring Luisana and commemorating the 25th anniversary of its premiere—was recently released by Summit Records.
+For Latinx History Month, she toured as a guest artist with Apollo Chamber Players' Library Voyage.
+Through her continued work with the Ponce Project Foundation, she was featured in Women Composers of Latin America and premiered the solo recital Canciones de amor.

-A frequent interpreter of trouser roles, Luisana recently debuted as Cherubino in Le Nozze di Figaro with Luke Housner’s Opera Workshop, and has performed the roles of L’enfant in L’enfant et les sortilèges, Turnspit in Rusalka, and Hänsel in Hänsel und Gretel.
-Other notable roles in her repertoire include Dryade in Ariadne auf Naxos, Dido in Dido and Aeneas, and Ruth in The Pirates of Penzance.
-On the concert stage, she performed “Uns ist ein Kind geboren” (BWV 142) with the Gateway Chamber Orchestra in Clarksville, Tennessee.
-In the 2013-2014 season, she appeared with Opera Panama and Asociación Grupo Lírico de Panamá.
-Her honors and awards include recognition from NATS, Austin Peay State University, and the University of Kentucky.
+A frequent interpreter of trouser roles, Luisana recently debuted as Cherubino in Le Nozze di Figaro with Luke Housner’s Opera Workshop and has portrayed L’enfant in L’enfant et les sortilèges, Turnspit in Rusalka, and Hänsel in Hänsel und Gretel.
+Other notable roles include Dryade in Ariadne auf Naxos, Dido in Dido and Aeneas, and Ruth in The Pirates of Penzance.
+Earlier in her career, she appeared with Opera Panama and Asociación Grupo Lírico de Panamá.

 Luisana Rivas Logo